 Reducing our impact on Climate Change is at the heart of what we do.

-We have clear targets in each department, throughout our business, to reduce our impact in every way possible.
+We have clear targets in each department, throughout our business, to reduce our impact in every way possible, making us a leader in eco-friendly clothing.
 Transportation, road miles, efficiency and renewable energy and water usage in our own facilities are measured and targeted.

 We are proud to say that we have zero landfill for any waste from our facilities.